inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 *Patients with epidurals to be visualy highlighted.
 Others are not included in the calculation*

-## Primary Label Assessment of Motor Block/Bromage Score Label
+## Primary Label Assessment of Motor Block